inaseri/ng-mat-form-builder/projects/ng-mat-form-builder/README.md

   disabled = false;
   readonly = false;
   isFile = false;
+  autoCompleteOptions: [] // if you are using autoComplete
   // if you set link in your items, it will be appear the download link. link = string; // for file uploader download link header = HttpHeaders; // for set headser in download link (Authorozation, contentType, ...)